Zeenobit/bevy_kindly/README.md

 ### Usage

-To define an entity kind, this boiletplate is currently needed:
+To define an entity kind, this boilerplate is currently needed:
 ```rust
 struct Owner(Entity);